nephila/djangocms-blog/docs/installation.rst

   * Eventually customise the Application instance name;
   * Publish the page
   * Restart the project instance to properly load blog urls.

+  Check the :ref:`blog-home-page` section to attach the blog on the website home page.

 .. warning:: After adding the apphook to the page you **cannot** change the **Instance Namespace**
              field for the defined **AppHokConfig**; if you want to change it, create a new one